KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 date: "2023-09-08T06:37:26.000Z"
 ---

-A few months ago in June, I attended [a local-first meetup in Berlin](https://www.youtube.com/results?search_query=Local-First+Meetup+Berlin+%231).
+A few months ago in June, I attended [a local-first meetup in Berlin](https://www.youtube.com/results?search_query=Local-First+Meetup+Berlin+%231) organized by Johannes Schickling, formerly the founder of Prisma.
 An intellectual crackle filled the air as we watched demos of new libraries and products.
 Many of us had been independently playing around with local-first development ideas for a while — in my case, over a decade — and the in-person meetup gave us the chance to trade notes late into the night.

 ![Picture of Berlin Local-First meetup](./berlin-meetup.jpg)

 In the months since, I’ve continued to tinker with these technologies and collected some point-in-time notes on significant developments and what might happen in the years to come.

 ### Table of Contents

 ```toc
 # This code block gets replaced with the TOC
 exclude: Table of Contents